batwell31/frontend-nanodegree-feedreader/README.md

 13) Callbacks should be used to ensure that feeds are loaded before they are tested.
 14) Implement error handling for undefined variables and out-of-bound array access.
 15) When complete - all of your tests should pass.

+## ACKNOWLEDGEMENTS ##

+Udacity suplied me with all the files, and had me add to the `feedreader.js` file.
+I followed the steps above "HOW TO RUN THIS UNIT TEST" to make this test complete!